Skip to Main Content

 What to Expect:

-Cumulative Distance Range: 4 — 8 miles
+Cumulative Distance Range: 4 – 9 miles

 Included Meals: Dinner

-After a hearty Southern breakfast, you’ll shuttle to your starting point for your first memorable ride along the scenic Natchez Trace Parkway.
-This pastoral parkway loosely follows the Old Natchez Trace trail, a nearly 500-mile footpath blazed by Native Americans several centuries ago and connecting Natchez, Mississippi, with Nashville, Tennessee.
-Traversing lands belonging to the Natchez, Choctow, and Chickasaw nations, this historic route became a vital artery for transportation and trade.
 In 1938, the area came under the management of the National Park Service, and construction of the modern Natchez Trace Parkway began soon after.
 It took more than 71 years to complete, but the end result was well worth the wait, especially for cyclists: The entire 444-mile-long, two-lane paved parkway is a designated bike path; has no stop signs or stop lights (and, thus, no cross-traffic); is off-limits to commercial vehicles; features a speed limit of just 50 mph; and is framed by lush forests, fertile farmlands, scenic overlooks, and scores of historic sites.

 Begin your ride in Rocky Springs.
-A shuttle (about 60 minutes) brings you to the haunting ghost town, once a thriving community on the Old Natchez Trace trail.
+A shuttle (about 60 minutes) brings you to the haunting ghost town, once a thriving community on the Old Natchez Trace Trail.
 In 1878, however, the town’s population was decimated by an outbreak of yellow fever, a tragedy compounded further by the boll weevil epidemic, which devastated the cotton fields of local farmers at the turn of the 20th century.
 One by one, residents abandoned the beleaguered town, and the last store in Rocky Springs closed its doors in the 1930s.
 Today, one of the only remaining intact buildings is the Methodist Church, an antebellum structure dating to 1837.

 Leaving Rocky Springs, you cycle along the Natchez Trace Parkway to Port Gibson, the town that Union General Ulysses S. Grant famously declared “too beautiful to burn” during the Civil War’s infamous Siege of Vicksburg.
 Alight here to explore the historic town and enjoy lunch at a historic home in Port Gibson.

-After lunch cycle to the ruins of nearby Windsor Plantation.
+After lunch, cycle to the ruins of nearby Windsor Plantation.
 Built between 1859 and 1861, Windsor was an opulent Greek Revival mansion set on a sprawling plantation spanning more than 2,600 acres.
 During the Civil War, the four-story property’s expansive rooftop was used by Confederate soldiers to observe the movements of Union troops.
 Although Windsor survived the Civil War intact, irony lent a merciless hand in 1890, when the mansion burned to the ground during a fire started by a careless smoker.
 Today, all that remains of the once-magnificent property are 23 of the original 29 columns, each 45 feet tall, and a portion of the elaborate balustrade that once connected them.

-Following your ride to Windsor, you’ll shuttle (about 40 minutes) to Vicksburg where you stay for the next two nights.
+Following your ride to Windsor, you’ll shuttle (about 40 minutes) to Vicksburg, where you stay for the next two nights.
 Your group will stay in two of the town’s finest historic inns: Duff Green Mansion and Anchuca Mansion.
 After settling in, you gather for dinner at Anchuca Mansion.

 Today’s Ride Choices

-Afternoon Port Gibson to Windsor — 21 miles
+Afternoon: Port Gibson to Windsor — 21 miles

 What to Expect:

-Cumulative Distance Range: 18 — 39 miles
+Cumulative Distance Range: 19 – 40 miles

 Included Meals: Breakfast, Lunch, Dinner